UPstartDeveloper/test-django-deployment/deployment.md

     SECRET_KEY = str(os.getenv('SECRET_KEY`)) # the string will be whatever key you put in .env
     ```

 4. The next step is to create a new PostgreSQL database locally for this project, and that modify the ```DATABASES``` setting accordingly.
+Go into your ```psql``` terminal and create a new database for your project now, using the ```CREATE DATABASE <db_name>;``` command (and don't forget that semi-colon!More info: [W3Schools](https://www.w3schools.com/SQl/sql_create_db.asp) and the [PostgreSQL documentation](https://www.postgresql.org/docs/).

-You can find more info on how to format this setting on the [Django documentation](https://docs.djangoproject.com/en/3.0/ref/settings/#databases), and it should roughly look something like this:
+5. You can find more info on how to format this setting on the [Django documentation](https://docs.djangoproject.com/en/3.0/ref/settings/#databases), and it should roughly look something like this:

     ```python
     DATABASES = {